MakieOrg/TopoPlots.jl/docs/src/index.md

 Find more documentation for `topoplot` in [Recipe for General TopoPlots](@ref).

-It also contains some more convenience for eeg data, which is explained in [EEG Topoplots](@ref).
+It also contains some more convenience methods for EEG data, which is explained in [EEG Topoplots](@ref).